 A - I charge $12/1,000 words for my Beta Plus service.
 If you'd like me to create a Book Map as well, it is $15/1,000 words.
 (See fee calculations for an explanation of how fees are reached.)

-Looking for a friendly guide and companion
+Need a friendly guide and companion

 on this sometimes overwhelming journey toward publication?